-While this year has been one like no other, our High Holy Days will be filled with an abundance of joy, reflection, and connection.
-We have chosen to share our services online, live from East End Temple.
-They will feel organic and authentic, creating a sense of shared time and purpose, even when we cannot be in the same physical space.
-Rabbi Joshua Stanton, Cantor Shira Ginsburg, and award-winning musicians will enliven our spirits and open our minds.
-We will also have programs for people of all ages and interests, including some of “The Best Kid-Friendly Rosh Hashanah and Yom Kippur Celebrations in New York.”
+Our High Holy Days are filled with an abundance of joy, reflection, and connection.
+We worship in person and online, creating a sense of shared time and purpose.
+Rabbi Joshua Stanton, Cantor Olivia Brodsky, and award-winning musicians enliven our spirits and open our minds.
+We have programs for people of all ages and interests, including some of “The Best Kid-Friendly Rosh Hashanah and Yom Kippur Celebrations in New York.”

 For more information about our Young Family, Family, and Teen services and programs during the High Holy Days, please click here.

 Kol Nidrei Appeal — Click here to contribute.

 We are always grateful for your generous support, so we can continue our sacred work as a community.